Streams and Graphs of Dynamical Systems: Introduction

 Our main results are the following.
-Assume that the semi-flow $F$ has a compact global trapping region (Def.~\ref{def: trapping region}; notice that this condition is trivially satisfied when $X$ is compact).
-Then: \begin{enumerate} \item The graph of the non-wandering relation of $F$ is connected (Thm.~\ref{thm:NW}). \item The graph of each stream of $F$ is connected (Thm.~\ref{thm: connectedness}). \item Given any stream $S$ of $F$, for each node $N$ there is at least a top node $T$ (i.e. $T$ has no incoming edges) and a bottom node $B$ (i.e. $B$ has no outgoing edges) such that $T\Sto N\Sto B$ (Thm.~\ref{thm:topnode}). \item The nodes and graph of the chains stream of a continuous-time semi-flow coincide with those of its time-1 map (Thm.~\ref{thm: cont=disc}).
-This extends a result by Hurley~\cite{Hur95} that the set of the recurrent points of the two systems coincide. \item If the smallest (i.e. Auslander's) stream has at most countably many nodes, then the chains streams and Auslander's stream (and so every stream in between, including all summable chains streams) are equal to each other (Thm.~\ref{thm: CF=AF}).
-In particular, their nodes and graphs are equal. \end{enumerate} Moreover, in Sec.~\ref{sec:T-unimodal} we classify the non-wandering graph of T-unimodal maps (Def.~\ref{def:T-unimodal}), namely continuous unimodal maps without wandering intervals and without non-topological attracting periodic orbits.
+Assume that the semi-flow $F$ has a compact global trapping region (Definition~\ref{def: trapping region}; notice that this condition is trivially satisfied when $X$ is compact).
+Then: \begin{enumerate} \item The graph of the prolongational relation of $F$ is connected (Theorem~\ref{thm:NW}). \item The graph of each stream of $F$ is connected (Theorem~\ref{thm: connectedness}). \item Given any stream $S$ of $F$, for each node $N$ there is at least a top node $T$ (i.e. $T$ has no incoming edges) and a bottom node $B$ (i.e. $B$ has no outgoing edges) such that $T\Sto N\Sto B$ (Theorem~\ref{thm:topnode}). \item The nodes and graph of the chains stream of a continuous-time semi-flow coincide with those of its time-1 map (Theorem~\ref{thm: cont=disc}).
+This extends a result by Hurley~\cite{Hur95} that the set of the recurrent points of the two systems coincide. \item If the smallest (i.e. Auslander's) stream has at most countably many nodes, then the chains streams and Auslander's stream (and so every stream in between, including all summable chains streams) are equal to each other (Theorem~\ref{thm: CF=AF}).
+In particular, their nodes and graphs are equal. \end{enumerate} Moreover, in Section~\ref{sec:T-unimodal} we classify the prolongational graph of T-unimodal maps (Definition~\ref{def:T-unimodal}), namely continuous unimodal maps without wandering intervals and without non-topological attracting periodic orbits.
 This extends and clarifies some aspect of our classification of the graph of the logistic map in~\cite{DLY20} and of the graph of T-unimodal maps with a chaotic attractor in~\cite{ADL23}.